microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 	node index.js
 	```

-	Watch the output.
-The app seeds the blockchain with some sample professors and sample ratings by calling methods in the smart contract.

 1. Now open your browser and navigate to http://localhost:8080.
 Confirm that the Web site's home page appears.

 	![The Profrates home page](Images/profrates-1.png)